 (ii) The Chief Operating Officer (or nominee) shall prepare and present a short statement for the Panel.

-(iii) The student shall be invited to make a brief response.
+(iii) The student shall be invited to make a brief response, and to submit evidence of any mitigating factors that he/she wishes to be taken into account.

 (d)